Academic Foundation Programmes

 For details of how to apply, please see our Allocation Process section.

-Academic Research programmes are offered by each of the three Locality Schemes within the Yorkshire and the Humber Foundation School.
+Academic Research programmes are offered by each of the three Locality Schemes within YHFS.
 These incorporate a standard F1 training programme and an F2 training programme which includes a four-month attachment in Academic Research.